jake100/stealthlang/README.md

 	arrayInit2D = for all [columns][rows] = 1
 	#in the for all definition first dimension gets bound to _0 second dimension gets bound to _1 third to _2 and so on for how many dimensions
 	arrayInit3D = for all [columns][rows][depth] = 3 * _0 * _1 * _2

+	#all arrays, lists, maps, sets and classes are tables
 	array = [0, "1", '2']
 	array2D = [1, 2, 3], [4, 5, 6], [7, 8, 9]
 	list = {0, "1"}